Who is this article for?

 Other available versions:

-This page contains a list of frequently asked questions for Code42 for Enterprise users.
+This page contains a list of frequently asked questions for users of Code42's enterprise products.

-This article is for Code42 for Enterprise.
+This article is for Code42's enterprise products.
 If you're using CrashPlan for Small Business, see CrashPlan for Small Business FAQs.

 Insider threat questions:

 - Why does the Code42 app report a different file size than the size of files selected for backup?

 - Why isn’t this backup reaching 100% complete?

 - Can the Code42 app handle terabytes (TBs) of data?

 - Can users back up files on an external drive, NAS, or a mapped drive?